cloverless08/CSC1060-Capstone-Project/README.md

 - **Windows**
 - to come ig

-You can use the following commands to simplify the install if you are on linux:
+You can use the following commands to simplify the install if you are on linux to install the latest git push from main:

 (Ensure that you have git and base-devel intalled, as well as cmake and a cpp compiler)